fyodor-org-uk/fyodor/random-generators/index.md

 * In our test we only need to override the contents of the fields that we care about
 * We can provide a fluent interface to create our object, hopefully expressing a lot of semantic meaning to a reader of the test.
+* We can reuse them throughout our test suite.
+This lets us
+ * write tests more quickly, letting us concentrate on stuff that matters
+ * gives our tests a consistent structure, making them more readable
+ * encapsulate rules and logic specific to objects in one place (e.g. allowed characters in the name of a car)

 {% highlight java %}
 public class CarBuilder {